joitapaul/coders-of-Bangalore/README.md

 - Students and beginners in programming
 - Software developers and engineers
 - Tech enthusiasts and open-source contributors
-- Anyone passionate about coding and technology
+- Anyone passionate about coding and

 ---